 - Take Interstate 280 East via ramp to the left towards the New Jersey Turnpike/Newark.

 - Take Exit 17-A to New Jersey state highway 7 East.

 - Follow through to US highway 1 & 9 North.

 - Turn slight right towards Holland Tunnel.

 - Turn right on Luis Marin Boulevard.

-- Turn left on 6th Street.
+- Turn left on Christopher Columbus Drive.

-- The hotel will be on the left.
+- The hotel will be at the end of Christopher Columbus Drive.